dipien/releases-hub-gradle-plugin/README.md

 ###### GitHub User Name

-The GitHub user name.
+The GitHub user name used by the commit command.
 Optional String.

     gitHubUserName = "user"

 ###### GitHub User Email

-The GitHub user email.
+The GitHub user email used by the commit command.
 Optional String.

     gitHubUserEmail = "email@mail.com"